SumianVoice/TransVoice-Wiki/wiki/pages/various/hyperadduction.md

 1. stop training immediately
 2. rest
 3. do very light SOVTEs such as humming, to the point of failing to maintain phonation for at most 20 minutes a day until the hyperaduction habit is gone
-4. learn your limits and stay mostly within them - don't push your voice to be loud or high in pitch, don't to belting
+4. learn your limits and stay mostly within them - don't push your voice to be loud or high in pitch, don't do belting